Miagao

 Miagao is considered as the "Onion Capital of the Visayas".
 The town center of the municipality lies on the western bank of the Tumagbok River, the largest river in the municipality.
 The poblacion is made up of eight barangays.

 The town holds their patronal fiesta in honor of St. Thomas of Villanova (more commonly known as Santo Tomas de Villanueva) every September 22 that lasts several days.
 The town is also the location of one of the Baroque Churches of the Philippines, the Miagao Church, which was inscribed as a UNESCO World Heritage Site.
 The entire town of Miagao was later inscribed as a UNESCO World Heritage City and became a member of the Organization of World Heritage Cities (OWHC).

 Etymology

 The name of Miagao has many disputed etymologies.
 One of the most popular, and probably the most widely accepted version is that the name of the town was derived from a plant named Miagos.
 Miagos or Osmoxylon lineare is a flowering plant from the family Araliaceae that used to grow abundantly in the area when the Spaniards came.
 Because of its abundance in the area, the Spaniards named the place Miagos which later became Miagao.
 Another version, according to Rev. Fr.
 Lorenzo Torres of Igbaras, is that a native named "Miyagaw" was asked by the Spaniards for the name of the place but gave his name instead.

 History

-A picture of miagos plant at the front of Miagao Municipal Hall.
+Miagos (Osmoxylon lineare) at the front of Miagao Municipal Hall.
 Miagao derived its name from this plant.